China–Thailand relations: 2020s

-Bilateral relations
+Economic relations

+China is Thailand's top trading partner.
 Bilateral trade relations grow each year.
 Chinese-Thai bilateral trade in 1999 was worth US$4.22 billion.

 That reached $25.3 billion in 2006, US$31.07 billion in 2007, and US$36.2 billion in 2008.
 The 21st-century Chinese transformation into a major economic power has led to an increase of foreign investments in the bamboo network.
 The a network of overseas Chinese businesses operating in the markets of Southeast Asia shares family and cultural ties.

 China's exports to Thailand computer components, electrical motors, consumer electronics, machinery, metal products, chemicals, and clothing.

 Thailand's exports to China computer components, rubber, refined oil, plastic pellets, chemical electronics, crude oil, wood products, and food.

 China is Thailand's second-largest export market.
 China is also Thailand's largest importer of goods into the country in 2010.

-China and Thailand signed a Fmfree trade agreement 2003 that covered agricultural products.
+China and Thailand signed a free trade agreement 2003 that covered agricultural products.
 It was also known as an early harvest agreement on agricultural products.
-A comprehensive agreement is still being negotiated.

-China plans to create China City Complex in Thailand to boost trade and to get around trade barriers in the ASEAN region as well as other large foreign markets.
-Thailand has trade agreements with the United States and the European Union.
+In 2011, China announced its plan to invest US$1.51 billion to establish the China City Complex in Bangkok for trading in Chinese-made goods like garments, ornaments, and household items.

 China takes advantage of the ASEAN–China Free Trade Area, which came into effect January 1, 2010 and will allow its goods to be exported through ASEAN countries with zero or reduced trade barriers.

+Thailand was the first country able to export fresh durian to China.

+On 6 June 2013, Thailand and China signed a five-year plan on strengthen their maritime cooperation.

+The public in Thailand view China's Belt and Road Initiative projects in the country, such as railways, positively.